BelaPlatform/bela_newBlog/docs/_posts/2020-04-23-knurl-hybrid-cello.markdown

 author: bela
 ---

-In this post artist and musician Rafaele Andrade introduces us to her instrument Knurl, an exploration of reprogrammable instruments which has taken the form of a 16 string cello running SuperCollider at its core.
+In this post artist and musician Rafaele Andrade introduces us to her instrument Knurl.
+An exploration of reprogrammable instruments, Knurl takes the form of a 16 string cello running SuperCollider at its core.

 # Reimagining the cello in hybrid form

-This project explores the idea of reprogrammability in music creation.
-In a reprogrammable sound performance, as I imagine it, the musicians, audience, environment and musical instrument can all manipulate and interact with musical forms through blocks of code.
+This project explores the idea of reprogrammability in musical creation.
+In a reprogrammable musical performance, as I imagine it, the musicians, audience, environment and musical instrument can all manipulate and interact with musical forms through structures of code.
-I started this project in 2018 with the aim of building an instrument which embody embody this concept, as a way of connecting sonic expression with digital dynamism.
+I started this project in 2018 with the aim of building an instrument which could embody this concept, as a way of connecting sonic expression with digital dynamism.

 {% include youtube.html youtube="TELqA96xlaI"%}